 In the summer of 2012, additional linking capabilities were added to the Central Idaho Amateur Radio Club repeaters, with a focus toward emergency communications capabilities and to provide an extensible repeater network.
 This includes a 33cm link back-bone and voice over internet protocol (VOIP) radio linking capabilities.
 Voice over internet protocol (VOIP) radio linking provides world-wide access to the Central Idaho Amateur Radio Club repeater network and supports both EchoLink and Internet Radio Linking Protocol (IRLP) capabilities.

 The Central Idaho Amateur Radio Club maintains several Open repeaters, which are available for all Amateur Radio operators.
-Please check the Repeaters menu to access pages with more information regarding CIARC repeaters.
+Affiliated member owned open repeaters are also available.
+Please check the Repeaters menu to access pages with more information regarding CIARC repeaters, or click here.

 Membership fees for the Central Idaho Amateur Radio Club are:

 |On or after Dec.
 1||Dues applies to next full calendar year||$15.00|

 |Continuing||Jan 1 through Dec 31||$15.00|

 |Family||First Time||Jan 1 through Dec 31||Includes all immediate members of a family||$25.00|

 Non-lifetime memberships expire at the end of the calendar year.
 Members who have not renewed by the March 31 will be dropped from the club roster.
 Membership applications and renewals can be submitted via the web, at the monthly club meeting or by mail.
 Membership fees can be submitted at the monthly club meeting or by mail (see mailing address on web membership application form).

 Memberships that are not maintained in good standing are dropped from the roster on April 1.